leancodepl/js_corelibrary/packages/kratos/README.md

 # @leancodepl/kratos

-React components and hooks for Ory Kratos authentication integration.
+React components and hooks for Ory Kratos authentication flows with complete session management and customizable UI components.

-## Features

-- **Complete auth flows** - Login, registration, recovery, verification, and settings flows
-- **Ready-to-use components** - Login, registration, recovery, and settings cards
-- **Session management** - Automatic token handling with RxJS observables
-- **Customizable UI** - Override any component with your own implementation
-- **Error handling** - Built-in validation and flow error management

 ## Installation